-This information is intended as a general guide to planned giving and voluntary protection of private lands in Southeast Alaska.
-It is not meant as a substitute for legal or tax advice and should not be relied on as a sole source of information.
-Individuals wishing to make a donation should consult advisors such as their attorneys, tax accountant, or other professionals.
+*This information is intended as a general guide to planned giving and voluntary protection of private lands in Southeast Alaska.
+It is not meant as a substitute for legal or tax advice.
+Individuals wishing to make a donation should consult advisers such as their attorneys, tax accountant, or other professionals.
 Local and state government officials may also be able to provide useful advice.